vishu385/LinkedIn-job-automation/README.md

-# 🚀 LinkedIn Job Automation Pipeline (Zero-Touch System)
+# 🚀 LinkedIn Job Automation  (Zero-Touch System)

-Welcome to the ultimate **LinkedIn Job Automation Pipeline**!
+Welcome to the ultimate **LinkedIn Job Automation **!
 This project is designed to completely automate the tedious process of finding jobs, tailoring your resume, and writing cover letters.

 It is a fully automated, end-to-end Python system that:
 1. **Scrapes** real-time job postings from LinkedIn.